Return to Index

 Prose Prompting

 To prose-prompt in NAIDiffusion, simply write a sentence describing the image.
 Use commas to separate clauses.
-Try to keep clauses short and using as little grammatical words as possible.
-Try to phrase your sentences so that you use vocabulary close to Booru tags.
+Try to write neatly with proper grammar and punctuation, and try to phrase your sentences so that you use vocabulary close to Booru tags.
+You can use prose both for scene (main prompt), or character prompts, but it is more difficult to reliably describe characters in prose.

 Again, prompts are interpreted with linear priority, which is the reverse of text generation.
 What comes first has more weight, so keep the core content at the beginning of the sentence.